St. Michael's Health Clinic

 Blood Pressure Medications

-- If your are on Narcotics: bring these.
-Whomever prescribed this will have to clear you to drive while using this scheduled drug.
+If your are on Narcotics: bring these.
+Whoever prescribed this will have to clear you to drive while using this scheduled drug.

-OSA: Bring your SIM card to be read or bring print out showing you were compliant with use.
+OSA: Bring a print out showing you were compliant with use.

-NO CARD WILL BE ISSUED UNLESS YOU ARE COMPLIENT WITH THESE RULES.
+NO CARD WILL BE ISSUED UNLESS YOU ARE COMPLIANT WITH THESE RULES.